 Applying and interviewing for jobs when you have a criminal record can be a frustrating experience.
 Whether you're having trouble landing an interview or are simply not receiving job offers, you can easily lose hope.
 But it's important to realize that rejection and not hearing back from employers are a part of any job search.
 It's important to stick with it; something positive will come out of it eventually.
 In this lesson, we'll go over ways you can improve your chances of getting a job.

 Before applying for a job, you'll need to create a resume and cover letter.
 Employers often use these to decide whether they want to take a closer look at your application and move forward with the next steps.
-When you have a criminal record, how you craft them becomes even more critical.
+When you have a criminal record, how you craft them becomes incredibly important.

 Read through the infographic below to learn some of the most effective ways to structure your resume.